msolajic/c64-uni-cart/README.md

 - Rev.4
     - Added place for (optional) 2 LEDs and 2 resistors, for that special bling if you have a transparent case.
 For best results, use colour changing 3mm LEDs.
     - Table with jumpers on the bottom side is now more legible
+    - Added a solder mask stop on the edge connector

 Thanks:
 -------